nobuaki-mzmt/termite-mate-search-cost/draft/Draft_TiredTermites.md

 previous study consistently shows that the random search strategy of termite males depends on the local density of females (Mizumoto et al., 2020).
-Note that males, rather than females, actively choose partners in termites with female-led tandems.
+Note that males, rather than females, actively choose partners in termite species with female-led tandems.
 Tandem runs do not start without males following females (Mizumoto et al., 2022), and females do not change their behavior according to their partners (Mizumoto et al., 2021, 2020).

 In this study, we quantify the cost of mate search and investigate its influence on the mate-searching behavior in a termite, *Reticulitermes